Avaiga/taipy-doc/docs/manuals/core/entities/task-mgt.md

-Tasks get created when scenarios or pipelines are created.
+Tasks get created when scenarios are created.
 Please refer to the [Entities' creation](scenario-creation.md) section for more details.

 In this section, it is assumed that <a href="./code_example/my_config.py" download>`my_config.py`</a>